 With a clear definition of the concept, it is now possible to assess the implications of the data mining process.

 Under normal circumstances, data mining is a technique most effective in developed countries.
-Statistics suggest that about two-thirds of population in developed countries have access to the internet.
+Statistics suggest that about two-thirds of the population in developed countries have access to the internet.
 This is much lower in developing countries.
-Given their hesitance in adopting the internet, internet mining methods in third world countries are not as effective because most people have not adopted the internet.
+Given their hesitance in adopting the internet,

 But when the pandemic struck, it did not differentiate between developing and developed nations.
 With strict lockdowns being imposed, even those that had never explored the world of ecommerce were forced to step into it.